noisecapella/compressed-generalized-suffix-array/README.md

 This code is provided as is, without any warranty.
 See LICENSE for the license specifics, but it's just a standard 3 clause BSD license.

 Some classes come from colt, a library used for high performance data structures, and are licensed accordingly.
+I trimmed out unused functions but otherwise it's unaltered.
 I copied these files into my repository since the amount of code I'm using is relatively small compared to the size of the complete jar.

+Pull requests and bug issues are appreciated :)